 Conclusion

 Choosing the right Kubernetes monitoring tool is tough — most teams struggle with skyrocketing costs, complex multi-cluster setups, and the overhead of stitching together multiple platforms.
 While tools like Datadog, Dynatrace, and New Relic provide rich ecosystems, they quickly become expensive at scale.
-Open-source options like Prometheus or SigNoz offer flexibility but demand heavy operational effort.
+Open-source options, such as Prometheus or SigNoz, offer flexibility but require significant operational effort.

-If your team wants deep Kubernetes observability with cost predictability and deployment freedom, CubeAPM is the best choice.
+If your team requires deep Kubernetes observability with cost predictability and deployment flexibility, CubeAPM is the ideal choice.
 Start with CubeAPM today and scale your Kubernetes monitoring without the cost headaches.